PriyalShrimali1301/receipt-processor/README.md

 ### Access the application at

 http://localhost:3000/
-The home page will display "Welcome To Fetch Coding Assignment".
+The home page will display "Welcome to the Fetch Coding Assignmentt".

 ### Key Assumptions
 I have made some assumptions based on the schema provided in api.yml file.